BigFatDog/cubism-es/README.md

 # cubism-es
 cubism-es is an ES6 module of [cubism](https://github.com/square/cubism), based on D3V5.
-For more information, please visit square/cubism's [home page](http://square.github.io/cubism/) and [wiki](https://github.com/square/cubism/wiki)

 ## Usage: